Skip to content

 Summary

-Students in this programme will gain the skills and knowledge to become a well-rounded practitioner of sport and exercise science.
-The programme includes coaching, exercise physiology, sport nutrition and psychology, biomechanics, sport rehabilitation, and personal training.
+Study the Bachelor of Sport Science and Human Performance and turn your passion into a rewarding and dynamic career.
+In this programme, you will gain the skills and knowledge to become a well-rounded practitioner of sport and exercise science.
+Subject areas covered include coaching, exercise physiology, sport nutrition and psychology, biomechanics, sport rehabilitation, and personal training.

-Students will also have the opportunity to undertake research projects with clients and work alongside industry professionals.
-Students will have access to the same state-of-the-art sport testing and consulting facilities used by national and international athletes.
+You will also undertake research projects with clients and work alongside industry professionals, providing valuable networking and relationship opportunities.
+You will grow practical, industry-relevant experiences using the same state-of-the-art sports testing and consulting facilities used by national and international athletes.

 What you will learn